jackie-do/cp_memory_game_with_reactjs/README.md

-# Memory Card Game with ReactJS
+# Coding Practice - Memory Card Game with ReactJS
 - A mini memory card game with ReactJS

 # Build with